AI in EHR Software: Predictive Analytics & Clinical Decision Support

 5. Continuous Patient Risk Monitoring

-Predictive analytics and clinical decision support often get the most attention when discussing AI in healthcare.
-But the real impact of AI in EHR software goes much further.
-Modern healthcare systems are using AI to improve documentation, patient communication, operations, billing, and care delivery at every level.
+Predictive analytics and clinical decision support get most of the attention, but the everyday value of AI in EHR software reaches well beyond them.
+Modern systems use AI to improve documentation, communication, operations, billing, and care delivery at every level.
+Here are 12 practical examples.

 1. Ambient AI Documentation